cse-labs/res-edge-labs/labs/res-edge-labs/deploy-res-edge/sample-queries.md

 ```

-## Get Entity by Id
+## Get Object by Id

-- Show the entity values
+- Show the object values
   - Result format is json
   - --id is required